 Employment Income Estimator: Income Assistance and Disability Support Program

-If you work at a job and you receive Income Assistance or support from the Disability Support Program, you’ll take home more money starting October 1.
+When you work and you receive Income Assistance or support from the Disability Support Program, you take home more money every month.

-This estimator helps you figure out how much money you’ll get each month starting in October.
+This estimator helps you figure out how much money you get each month.

 Who can use this estimator

-You can use this estimator if you work at a job while you’re on Income Assistance or receiving support from the Disability Support Program.
+You can use this estimator if you work while you’re on Income Assistance or receiving support from the Disability Support Program.

 The estimator doesn’t consider any other money you might receive, like child support payments, some special needs, or CPP.

-If you want to work but don’t have a job, your Caseworker or Care Coordinator can help you get one.
+If you want to work but don’t have a job, talk to your caseworker or care coordinator.

 Before you start